loveencounterflow/pipedreams/README.md

   tell whether a given piece of text is raw data or the output of an upstream transform?

-  An example where raw data becomes insufficient are circular pipelines, piplines that re-compute (some or all) output values in a recursive manner.
+  Another case where raw data becomes insufficient are circular pipelines, pipelines that re-compute (some or all) output values in a recursive manner.
   An example which outputs the integer sequences of the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is [in the tests folder](https://github.com/loveencounterflow/pipedreams/blob/master/src/tests/circular-pipelines.test.coffee#L36).
-  There, whenever we see an even number `n`, we send down that even number `n` alongside with half its value, `n/2`; whenever we see an odd number `n`, we send it on alongside with its value tripled, plus one, `3*n+1`.
-No matter whether you put the transform for even numbers in front of that for odd numbers or the other way round, there will be numbers that come out at the bottom that need to be re-input to the top.
+  There, whenever we see an even number `n`, we send down that even number `n` alongside with half its value, `n/2`; whenever we see an odd number `n`, we send it on, followed by its value tripled plus one, `3*n+1`.
+No matter whether you put the transform for even numbers in front of that for odd numbers or the other way round, there will be numbers that come out at the bottom that need to be re-input into the top of the pipeline, and since there's no telling in advance how long a Collatz sequence will be for a given integer, it is, in the general case, insufficient to build a pipeline made from a (necessarily finite) sequence of those individual transforms.

   This is where *data events* come in:

-* The idea of *datoms*—short for *data atoms*, a term borrowed from [Rich Hickey's Datomic](https://www.infoq.com/articles/Datomic-Information-Model)—is to simply to wrap each piece of raw data in a
+* The idea of *datoms*—short for *data atoms*, a term borrowed from [Rich Hickey's Datomic](https://www.infoq.com/articles/Datomic-Information-Model)—is to simply to wrap each piece of raw data in a higher-level structure.
+This is of course an old idea, but not one that would appear to be very prevalent in NodeJS streams, the fundamental assumption (of classical stream processing) being that all stream transforms get to process each piece of data, and that all pieces of data are of equal status (with the exception of `null`).

+  In contradistinction to this, in PipeDreams **each piece of data—each datom—is explicitly labelled**; **each datom may have a different status**: there are **system-level datoms that serve to orchestrate the flow of data within the pipeline**; there are **user-level datoms which originate from the application**; there are **datoms to indicate the opening and closing of regions (phases) in the data stream**; there are **stream transforms that listen to and act on specific system-level events**.

 ```
 d         := { key, value, ..., $, }